Hyundai i30 review - MPG, CO2 and running costs

 The extensive list of safety kit should keep insurance prices low, while relatively modest engine outputs will ensure younger drivers can afford to run an i30 without too much trouble.
 Hyundai i30 insurance groups start at group 10 for an SE Connect with the petrol engine.
 Other spec and engine combinations sit in groups 11-16.
 If you want an i30N Performance model, you'll need to prepare yourself for a bigger premium as it sits in group 28.

-Expert data suggests the i30 will not be the best performer when it comes to residual values, with an average of just 37% saved over 3 years and 36,000 miles.
+The i30 will retain around 45% of its value over 3 years and 36,000 miles.
 The 1.0-litre T-GDI models fare a little better overall, as does the 2.0-litre N Performance version.

 In this review